imran-mamin/tower-defense-cpp/Meeting-notes.md

 	```
 	* Update the level 1 map with the information on the enemy waves.
 	* Fix the path resolving bug once and for all.
 Add additional bounds checking into the resolving algorithm.
+	* Added missile launcher to the game.
+Improved the menu rendering in gameloop.cpp.